superseriousbusiness/gotosocial/README.md

 Check our [releases page](https://github.com/superseriousbusiness/gotosocial/releases) and our [getting started](https://docs.gotosocial.org/en/latest/getting_started/) documentation.

 The Docker image `superseriousbusiness/gotosocial:latest` will always correspond to the latest stable release.
+Since this tag is overwritten frequently, you may want to use Docker CLI flag `--pull always` to ensure that you always have the most up-to-date image every time you run using this tag.
+Alternatively, run `docker pull superseriousbusiness/gotosocial:latest` manually just before use.

 ### Snapshots